coala/documentation/Developers/Writing_Good_Commits.rst

    maximum of 50 characters.

-- `This entrypoint.. ..for this`: Describe the reasoning of your changes in maximum of 72 characters.
+- `This entrypoint.. ..for this`: Describe the reasoning of your changes in maximum of 72 characters per line.

 - `Fixes https://github.com/coala/coala/issues/5861`: Mention the URL
    of the issue it closes or fixes.